mjguidry/WhatsMyGen/FAQ.md

 <a id="Q1.2">**1.2 Are you serious?**</a><br>
 No, not really.
 I have no training in any kind of social science, and I am not trying to override anyone's serious work.
 This is meant to be fun, just something to help answer the questions above, in a personal way.

+<a id="Significance">**Significance**</a><br>
+<a id="Q3.1">**3.1 What do you mean by "significance"?**</a><br>
+The significance ratings are based off of the [The Open Wikipedia Ranking](http://wikirank-2019.di.unimi.it/index.html) project at the [Laboratory for Web Algorithmics](http://law.di.unimi.it/) of the [Università degli Studi di Milano](http://www.unimi.it/).
+This project builds a "link graph" from the Wikipedia weekly data dump, and then ranks pages based on a few different criteria.
+The default criterion is called "harmonic centrality", which starts with the number of links which point to that page, then then pages that point to those links, etc., with some scaling as the distance moves from the original page.
+The best analogy may be that harmonic centrality is a measure of how much the page "ripples" within the Wikipedia network.

+For each tier, those **Americans** with the ten highest harmonic centrality scores are listed.
+The actual ratings are the raw harmonic centrality score, divided by the highest scoring American (which, as of this writing, is Barack Obama).

+<a id="Q3.2">**3.2 I'm pretty sure person X is significant, why aren't they here?**</a><br>
+The first obvious reason would be that the harmonic centrality score for that person is not as high as one might expect.

+The other reason may be that the person may not be considered American.
+For immigrants, the guideline I have used is if they spent some part of their childhood in the U.S., then I have considered them "American", but not so if they immigrated as adults.
+This may get a little fuzzy if they moved back and forth during their childhood.